Bipinoli/Study-Lab/README.md

 Although the original RFC is very readable in understanding the protocol, I recommend going quickly over the guide if you have time.

+## Tools used to understand the protocol:
+- Netcat
+- Tcpdump
+- Wireshark (to view tcpdump pcap)